-These are another extremely popular plant for most aquariums.
-They're hardy, tolerable of many common water conditions, and easily maintained.
-I'll warn you, however: these get large.
+Amazon Sword is another extremely popular live aquarium plant for most aquariums.
+Amazon sword is hardy, tolerable of many common water conditions, and easily maintained.
+I'll warn you, however: the Amazon sword plant does get large.

 A full-size Amazon Sword when fanned out can be as large as 24"—around the size of a beachball.
 However, regular trimming tends to help keep it to a manageable size.

 - Lighting Conditions: Growth is best in low-medium lighting